PSEAH Initiative Uganda

 About Us

 PSEAH Initiative Uganda works to protect vulnerable communities by addressing gender-based violence, child exploitation, and abuse.
 We partner with local leaders to create a safer tomorrow.
+Join the cause to educate and skill One Million Children by 2050

 Our Vision, Mission, and Values